Communication is at the heart of any business.

 Dr. Tim Baker is a leadership development consultant who coined the Five Conversations Framework in his book The End of the Performance Review.
 Under his system, team leaders cover one theme per month for five months in a row – meaning that each theme is covered twice a year.

 Here are the five conversations as outlined by Dr. Baker:

 - Climate Review – used to measure satisfaction and general morale

 - Strengths and Talents – used to identify opportunities to build upon abilities

 - Opportunities for Growth – used to improve overall performance and standards

 - Learning and Development – used to focus on learning opportunities

 - Innovation and Continuous Improvement: – used to discuss how effectiveness can be improved

-This system helps you add structure to your conversations and gives organizations the ability to reimagine the outdated performance review systems.
+This system helps you add structure to your conversations and gives organizations the ability to reimagine outdated performance review systems.
 Bonus: it’s also simple to schedule.
-Just set up recurring events using Google Calendar and you’ll be able to track the development and opinions of your team.
+Just set up recurring events using Google Calendar, and you’ll be able to track the development and opinions of your team.

 b) Make openness a part of your company culture